zll961020/LatentSync/README.md

 ## 🚀 Inference

+There are two ways to perform inference, and both require 6.5 GB of VRAM.

 ### 1. Gradio App

-Run the Gradio app for inference, which requires about 6.5 GB GPU memory.
+Run the Gradio app for inference:

 ```bash
 python gradio_app.py